jor-rainey/Portfolio_Projects/Energy_Production_Project/Readme.md

 </Details>

-*This code includes a section relating to net energy imports that which has not been included in the final visualisations.
-Net imports are necessarily coverd in the production values of other countries*
+*This code includes a section relating to net energy imports that has not been included in the final visualizations.
+Net imports are necessarily covered in the production values of other countries*

 *In addition, while this code runs effectively, the same results of this code can surely be achieved more efficiently due to the frequent repetition in the wide/long format transformation*